elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 * Update environment variables named `clientID` and `clientSecret` using the values from the previous step.

 As you progress through the collection, additional variables will be created and used from request to request.
-You can confirm the value of any variable's current value from the environment settings.
+You can confirm the value of any variable's current value from the environment.json file.

 ### Attempt to get products list